- Three drinks from our Chronogram cocktail brainstorming at the Stockade Tavern: The Whiskey Sour, the Chocktail, and the New Jack Rose.

 But he clearly enjoys his new vocation.
 The Stockade specializes in old, classic cocktails from around the turn of the last century, made with top-shelf ingredients and a great deal of care and pride.
 Syrups (honey, cinnamon, demerara sugar) are made in-house and accurately reflect what a barkeep would have had on hand a hundred years ago.
 Even the ice is just so; the perfect cubes are clear and rock hard.
 Maloney is generous with his encyclopedic knowledge, making suggestions and weaving in some of the history behind the drinks he serves, which are sharply focused and never bigfoot the character of the spirits with cloying sweetness: “They rhyme,” he explains.
 “They amplify the qualities of the main liquor.”
 There’s not a twee –tini suffix to be found on the menu.
 His authentic blend of warm conviviality and exacting craft made him the perfect choice for collaborating on an idea I had recently: some deep local Hudson Valley cocktails.

 Beyond booze, Fee Brothers up in Rochester produces a wide range of authentic and original bitters, as well as flavored syrups.
 Royal Rose in Brooklyn also makes excellent syrups.
 There has never been a better time to try your hand at local mixology.
-Citrus is a problem, since it’s ubiquitous in drinks and does not grow here, but we’re lucky to have the superb vinegars of Brother Victor-Antoine d’Avila-Latourrette (see July 2010 issue; available at the monastery or the Red Devon store) to use in their place.
+Citrus is a problem, since it’s ubiquitous in drinks and does not grow here, but we’re lucky to have the superb vinegars of Brother Victor-Antoine d’Avila-Latourrette to use in their place.
 Vinegars have a long history in drinks, especially combined with sugar and alcohol in shrubs, which were made for long sea voyages where preservation was required.
-D’Avila-Latourrette’s vinegars are extraordinary, vital liquids, but they’re still vinegar.
+Hand crafted at Our Lady of Resurrection Monastery, D’Avila-Latourrette’s vinegars are extraordinary, vital liquids, but they’re still vinegar.
 If that assertiveness is too much for you, feel free to use lemon or lime instead.
 “Inventing cocktails is fun,” says Maloney.
 “Start by taking one you like and swapping out one ingredient, then switch another.
 It can be a great social event: Have some friends over and get hammered” (in the name of science, of course).
 Mismatched, funky vintage glasses from a thrift store will also make your cocktails taste better.

 2 oz.
 Tuthilltown Baby Bourbon